GarroNinja/PasteShare/README.md

 - Edited separately when in edit mode
 - Deleted (except for the first block which is required)

-This makes PasteShare ideal for educational content, tutorials, or multi-language code demonstrations.
+This makes PasteShare ideal for sharing multiple files easily, avoid having to create multiple pastes for the same purpose, or multi-language code demonstrations.

 ### Password Protection
 PasteShare supports password protection for sensitive content.
 When creating a paste, you can enable password protection and set a password.
 Anyone trying to access the paste will need to enter the correct password to view its contents.
 This provides an additional layer of security beyond the unlisted paste option.